speedie1337/spmenu/themes/README.md

 ## Usage (spmenurc)

 Install it, and `@include` it in your spmenu.conf.
+Or if you prefer, replace your spmenu.conf with it.